 Metro Health Will Again Host Farmers’ Market

-Now in its seventh year, the weekly open-air market will host a diverse array of vendors selling fresh fruits, vegetables, breads, plants, flowers and other locally grown and produced foods, as well as handcrafted artisan items such as jewelry, soap and candles, on site at the Wyoming hospital.
-The market will also hold free community health screenings on many of the days, including blood pressure checks and others.
+Now in its sixth year, the weekly open-air market will host a diverse array of vendors selling fresh fruits, vegetables, breads, plants, flowers and other locally grown and produced foods, as well as handcrafted artisan items such as jewelry, soap and candles, on site at the Wyoming hospital.
+The market will also hold free community health screenings, including blood pressure checks and others.

-The market will again accept Project Fresh and Senior Project Fresh/Market Fresh Coupons, which are state of Michigan programs that encourage eating healthy fruits and vegetables by offering coupons redeemable at farmers’ markets to residents on food assistance.
-The market will also offer Double Up Food Bucks to shoppers using their Michigan Bridge Card.
+More vendors will accept Project Fresh Coupons, a state of Michigan program that encourages eating healthy fruits and vegetables by offering coupons redeemable at farmers’ markets to residents on food assistance.
+Additionally, the market will accept the senior version of this program, Senior Project Fresh/Market Fresh.
+The market will also begin accepting the Michigan Bridge Card later in the season.

-The market, which is free and open to the community, is held every Thursday on Main Street in Metro Health Village from May 3 through Oct.
-11. This year, due to its popularity, hours have been extended, and the market will now be open 9 a.m. through 2 p.m.
+The market, which is free and open to the community, is held every Thursday from 9 a.m. to 1 p.m. on Main Street in Metro Health Village from May 5 through Oct.
+13.

 Metro Health first hosted a farmers’ market in 2006 when it was still located in the city of Grand Rapids.
 The market, which was then biweekly, began as an initiative to encourage employees to live healthier lifestyles.
 Since then, it has grown into a community-wide event that attracts hundreds of visitors each week.